 There’s a reason why it’s called the liver – it literally allows you to live!
 Here are some other functions of this organ:

-- Manufactures proteins, enzymes, hormones, and clotting factors and the cholesterol necessary to transport these substances to the proper place.
+- Manufactures proteins, enzymes, hormones, and clotting factors, and the cholesterol necessary to transport these substances to the proper organs.

 - Acts as a storehouse for crucial substances that, when released, can save your life.
-Vitamins, minerals, and glycogen are all held in the liver as “emergency” stores.
+Vitamins, minerals, and glycogen (stored glucose) are all held in the liver as “emergency” stores.

 -Drugs and medications